-- 4.19 The assessment aimed at identifying safety provisions in the form of design and operational features that could be implemented for demonstrating the practical elimination of each relevant plant event sequence should considered the following aspects: - (a) The state of the art in nuclear science and technology, as appropriate; - (b) Experience from the operation of nuclear power plants and from accidents; - (c) Proven technical and industrial feasibility of safety provisions; - (d) The capability of safety provisions to provide sufficient margins for dealing with uncertainties and to avoid cliff edge effects; - (e) Potential drawbacks of safety provisions, which might only become evident after the plant is put into operation (e.g. operational constraints or spurious actuations); - (f) The kinetics of the severe accident phenomena that might threaten the containment integrity or its leaktightness; - (g) Avoiding the need to conduct on-site actions or use off-site personnel or equipment. - 4.20 The identification of safety provisions necessitates a comprehensive analysis of the physical phenomena involved, from the deterministic, probabilistic and engineering judgement perspectives, and it might be necessary to further refine the identification of event sequences performed in accordance with the approaches described in para.
-4.16. - 4.21 The designer should establish a decision making process for determining reasonably practicable safety provisions to achieve practical elimination.
-Several options for safety provisions should be considered and the rational for selecting the final design of safety provisions should be documented. - 4.22 The safety provisions identified to demonstrate the practical elimination of relevant plant event sequences should be associated, on a case by case basis, to the appropriate level of defence in depth or plant state at which the event sequence would need to be interrupted to prevent unacceptable radiological consequences.
-It should be verified that the appropriate engineering design rules (e.g., fail safe actuation and protection against common cause failures induced by internal and external hazards) and technical requirements for the safety provisions in that level of defence in depth or plant state have been followed.
-The aim of this verification is to ensure that the safety provisions would achieve their safety function with sufficient margins to account for uncertainties, under the prevailing conditions (e.g., the harsh environmental conditions associated with a severe accident).
-In applying the engineering design rules and technical requirements, where relevant, appropriate testing should be applied, operational procedures should be followed, and, in operation, surveillance as well as in-service testing and inspection should be conducted.
-The engineering design rules and technical requirements should be applied at all steps in the development of the safety provisions, from design to operation, including their manufacture, construction or implementation at the plant, and their commissioning and periodic testing.
+- 4.19 Following the identification of relevant event sequences, and grouping them into a smaller set of plant conditions, as the next step, the designer should undertake an The assessment aimed at identifying safety provisions in the form of design and operational features that could be implemented for demonstrating the practical elimination of each relevant plant event sequence should consider.
+In this assessment, the following aspects should be considered: - (a) The state of the art in nuclear science and technology, as appropriate; - (b) Experience from the operation of nuclear power plants and from accidents; - (c) Proven technical and industrial feasibility of safety provisions; - (d) The capability of safety provisions to provide sufficient margins for dealing with uncertainties and to avoid cliff edge effects; - (e) Potential drawbacks of safety provisions, which might only become evident after the plant is put into operation (e.g. operational constraints or spurious actuations); - (f) The kinetics of the severe accident phenomena that might threaten the containment integrity or its leaktightness; - (g) Avoiding the No need to conduct on-site actions or use off-site personnel or equipment. - 4.20 The identification of safety provisions necessitates a comprehensive analysis of the physical phenomena involved_and it might be necessary to further refine the identification of event sequences performed in accordance with the approaches described in para.
+4.176. - 4.21 The designer should establish a decision making process for determining reasonably practicable safety provisions to achieve practical elimination.
+Several options for safety provisions should be considered and the rational for selecting the final design of safety provisions should be documented developed and submitted to the decision making process. - 4.22 The safety provisions identified to demonstrate the practical elimination of relevant plant event sequences should be associated, on a case by case basis, to the appropriate level of defence in depth or plant state at which the event sequence would need to be interrupted to prevent unacceptable radiological consequences.
+It should be verified that the appropriate engineering design rules, such as (e.g., fail safe actuation and protection against common cause failures induced by internal and external hazards); and technical requirements for the safety provisions in that level of defence in depth or plant state have been followed, The aim of this verification is to ensure that the safety provisions would achieve their safety function with sufficient margins to account for uncertainties, under the prevailing conditions; (e.g., the harsh environmental conditions associated with a severe accident).
+In applying the engineering design